kishore25kumar/s3proxy-async-test-setup/README.md

 java -jar jars/test-runner.jar
 ```

-### Running the test runner to download file against s3proxy
+### Running the bench mark tests to download file against s3proxy

-Both implementations of s3proxy jars present in jars folder.
-For running test runner in both cases is same
+Both implementations of s3proxy jars are present in jars folder.
+For running test runner in both cases is same.

 Please set the following environment variables before running the test runner.
 ```
 ITERATIONS=10000 (Each thread will download these many files)